Automatic Debiased Machine Learning for Smooth Functionals of Nonparametric M-Estimands: Introduction

-Despite these advances, existing autoDML methods remain largely confined to regression settings, where the target parameter is a functional of a scalar-valued function that minimizes a known loss and involves no nuisance components.
-However, many parameters in semiparametric statistics arise as smooth functionals of more general \textit{M-estimands}, defined as population risk minimizers over infinite-dimensional linear spaces.
-Examples of M-estimands include counterfactual regression, quantile, hazard, and survival functions, as well as conditional average treatment effects.
-A central feature of existing autoDML methods is their reliance on seemingly ad hoc Riesz representers to facilitate automatic debiasing.
-Yet it remains unclear which structural properties of a parameter permit automatic estimation using such techniques.
+Despite these advances, existing autoDML methods remain largely confined to regression settings, in which the target parameter is a functional of a real-valued regression function defined as the minimizer of a known loss and involving no additional nuisance components.
+However, many parameters in semiparametric statistics arise as smooth functionals of more general \textit{M-estimands}, that is, population risk minimizers over infinite-dimensional linear spaces.
+Examples include counterfactual regression functions \citep{rubin2007doubly}, density ratios \citep{hines2025learning}, quantile functions \citep{wang2018quantile}, hazard and survival functions \citep{westling2024inference}, and pseudo-outcome regressions, such as the conditional average treatment effect \citep{foster2023orthogonal, yang2023forster}.
+Moreover, existing autoDML methods rely on problem-specific Riesz representers to enable automatic debiasing.
+It is therefore natural to ask which structural features of a parameter allow automatic debiased estimation by such methods.